rmarting/rhdh-exercises/README-gitlab.md

 ## Enable users/teams autodiscovery

-Add this to the configmap:
+Add this to the ConfigMap:

 ```yaml
   catalog: